 I’ve been traveling for years, for all sorts of purposes, from backpacking Southeast Asia in my 20s to traveling for business in my 30s.
 Having a trusty and convenient pack around my waist is crucial, whether I’m traveling on a babymoon with Dan or flying for a one-day business trip.

-I’ve looked for belt bags and waist packs that have great features like expandability, pockets, great styles, sustainabily factors and affordable prices.
+I’ve looked for belt bags and waist packs that have great features like expandability, pockets, great styles, sustainable factors and affordable prices.
 I hope you trust my choices on this list so that you find the travel bag that is right for your next trip!